1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Informed consent is required.
 This means that our patients understand that while we’ve taken measures to minimize risk of viral transmission, the nature of massage therapy, osteopathy, and acupuncture, counselling, and movement therapies, means that physical distancing is not possible in the treatment room/studio.

-- Thorough and honest pre-screening for symptoms of COVID-19 will be completed, including information about recent travel.
+- Thorough and honest pre-screening for symptoms of COVID-19 will be completed.

 - Patients must confirm they have not travelled outside British Columbia in the previous 14 days.

-- All clinic staff must use the BC COVID-19 self-assessment tool daily, and stay home/cancel appointments if we are experiencing COVID-19 symptoms.
+- All practitioners use the BC COVID-19 self-assessment tool daily, and stay home/cancel appointments if we are experiencing COVID-19 symptoms.

 - For patients at greater risk: we will take additional precautions, discuss alternatives for care, postpone treatment – explore options.
-Health practitioners may provide massage therapy when the patient and therapist agree that the benefits of care delivery outweigh the risk to the patient.
+Health practitioners may provide treatment when the patient and therapist agree that the benefits of care delivery outweigh the risk to the patient.
+If you are uncomfortable in any way please let us know and we will reschedule you as soon as you are feeling comfortable (top of wait list).

 - Our cancellation policy has relaxed to ensure honesty and compliance with pre-screening questions.
 Fees will be waived at this time, however we ask to be given as much notice as possible to ensure that we can fill the scheduled time.
 Furthermore, we will do our best to ensure the patient is able to rebook within a reasonable amount of time.